Academic Catalog 2024-2025

 • Enrolling in courses that do not count toward the degree program as declared in Workday.
 Only courses that count toward the declared degree program are eligible to be funded with federal and state financial aid.

-• Registered less than half-time in a semester (six (6) units for Adult Degree Completion and Online Undergraduate Studies students) for most types of aid.
+• Registered less than half-time in a semester (six (6) units for student in Accelerated Undergraduate programs) for most types of aid.

 • Not meeting Satisfactory Academic Progress standards (see below).